Alkalize Your pH With This Amazingly Easy Trick

 And chances are, your doctor will not connect it to osteoporosis.
 After all, we’ve seen that doctors are woefully ignorant of the role nutrition plays in bone health; they’re not likely to consider this easy-to-do yet very important bone health factor either.

-When it comes to pH-balanced food combinations as described in the Save Our Bones Program, Savers are well aware of the powerful role food plays in bone health and in maintaining your body’s pH.
+When it comes to pH-balanced food combinations as described in the Osteoporosis Reversal Program, Savers are well aware of the powerful role food plays in bone health and in maintaining your body’s pH.

 But what I’m going to reveal to you today is not about food.
 It has to do with the alkalizing power of deep breathing and the important role your posture plays to breathe properly.
 And I’m also happy to share with you a simple stretching exercise that can help you breathe better.